Remember There’s Flu too!

 What is influenza?

 Influenza is often confused with ‘the stomach bug’ when we say ‘flu’.
 Influenza is different from what pediatricians and doctors call gastroenteritis- a term we use for vomiting and diarrhea.
-The ‘flu’ has many different symptoms and includes- fever, cough, rhinitis (runny nose), headache, and myalgia (muscle aches).
-As you can see many of these symptoms overlap with COVID which will make diagnosis especially tricky this year.
+The ‘flu’ has many symptoms, including fever, cough, rhinitis (runny nose), headache, and myalgia (muscle aches).
+As you can see, many of these symptoms overlap with COVID, which will make diagnosis especially tricky this year.

-Patients with influenza are the most contagious during the first 3-4 days of illness but may transmit the virus a day before they even know they are sick and even 5-7 days later.
-Children younger than 2 are considered high risk for flu related complications that can include pneumonia, dehydration, and worsening of underlying conditions.
-Eighty percent of pediatric flu deaths are in children not fully vaccinated for influenza, thus making the flu vaccination paramount in preventing/fighting severe infection.
+Patients with influenza are the most contagious during the first 3-4 days of illness, but may transmit the virus a day before they even know they are sick, and even 5-7 days later.
+Children younger than 2 are considered high risk for flu-related complications, including pneumonia, dehydration, and worsening of underlying conditions.
+Eighty percent of pediatric flu deaths occur in children who are not fully vaccinated against influenza, underscoring the importance of flu vaccination in preventing/fighting severe infection.

 What is the flu shot?

 According to the CDC, all flu vaccinations will be quadrivalent this year.
-Quadrivalent means that there are four components, once given your body will be protected against 4 different strains of influenza- 2 A and 2 B. There are two different types of flu vaccinations- the ‘shot’ which is formulated from an inactivated virus and the ‘mist’ which is a live attenuated or weakened virus.
-Flumist is only available for 2 years to 49 years, whereas the flu shot, is available for 6 months and older.
-An added twist is that the first time you receive a flu vaccination if you are under the age of 8, you need two flu vaccinations in the same year, typically given at least one month apart.
+Quadrivalent means that there are four components; once given, your body will be protected against 4 different strains of influenza- 2 A and 2 B. There are two types of flu vaccinations: the ‘shot’, which is formulated from an inactivated virus, and the ‘mist’, which is a live attenuated (weakened) virus.
+Flumist is only available for children aged 2 to 49 years, whereas the flu shot is available for children aged 6 months and older.
+An added twist is that if you are under 8 when you receive your first flu vaccination, you need two flu vaccinations in the same year, typically given at least 1 month apart.

-I am often asked, ‘can the flu vaccine give me flu?’.
-The answer is a resounding no, however there are two possible scenarios that may make people think this.
+I am often asked, ‘Can the flu vaccine give me the flu?’
+The answer is a resounding no. There are two possible scenarios that may make people think this.
 The first is that some people receive their flu vaccination and have an ‘immune’ response- they get fever, sore throat, headache, nausea, and fatigue.
-Although this mimics the symptoms of influenza it only lasts for a few days and is very mild, unlike influenza which will cause higher fever and last for a week.
-The second is that we give the influenza shot during what pediatricians call ‘respiratory season’ and the patient has actually acquired an entirely different virus.
+Although this mimics the symptoms of influenza, it only lasts for a few days and is very mild, unlike influenza, which will cause a higher fever and last for a week.
+The second is that we give the influenza shot during what pediatricians call ‘respiratory season,’ and the patient has actually acquired an entirely different virus.

 Lastly, I am also asked- ‘can I still get influenza if I have had the influenza vaccine?’
 The answer to this question is yes.
-Just like the COVID vaccination we can still get influenza even though we have had the influenza vaccination, but the chances of getting the illness are much less and the illness will be much milder.
+Just like with COVID vaccination, we can still get influenza even after getting the influenza vaccination, but the chances of getting the illness are much lower, and the illness will be much milder.

 How can we prevent influenza?

-There are three actions that we can take to prevent influenza and they are: 1.
-The vaccine 2.
-Prevention by washing hands, stay home if ill, avoid close contact with those that are ill, avoid touching your eyes/nose/mouth and cover your nose and mouth if you sneeze (a mask would do this!).
+There are three actions that we can take to prevent influenza, and they are: 1.
+The vaccine, 2.
+Prevention by washing hands, staying home if ill, avoiding close contact with those who are ill, avoiding touching your eyes/nose/mouth, and covering your nose and mouth if you sneeze (a mask would do this!).
 3. Certain antiviral medications (talk to your doctor for more information on this).

-The influenza vaccination is typically available at the end of September and Families First Pediatrics holds vaccine clinics for the whole family- how convenient!
-We will continue to give flu vaccinations through the whole respiratory season, but the optimal time to get your flu shot is by the end of October so your body can build antibodies to fight Influenza in time for the season.
+The influenza vaccination is typically available at the end of September, and Families First Pediatrics holds vaccine clinics for the whole family- how convenient!
+We will continue to give flu vaccinations throughout the whole respiratory season, but the optimal time to get your flu shot is by the end of October, so your body can build antibodies to fight Influenza in time for the season.

-Good news- if you are older than 12 and still need your COVID vaccination we can give them together and you no longer have to wait 14 days in between.
+The good news is, if you are older than 12 and still need your COVID vaccination, we can give them together, and you no longer have to wait 14 days in between.

 Tiffany Thomas, M.D.